-Our support group for parents of children that have suffered a stroke normally meets monthly on scheduled Tuesdays from 6 – 7:30 pm in the University Physicians Inc. building on the Anschutz Medical Campus or at the Brain Injury Alliance of Colorado.
+Our support group for parents of children that have suffered a stroke normally meets monthly on the second Tuesday of the month from 6 – 7:30 pm in the University Physicians Inc. building on the Anschutz Medical Campus.
 The group also meets for other family activities.